scala-network/scala-v7/README.md

 **Preparing the Build Environment**

-* Download and install the [MSYS2 installer](http://msys2.github.io), either the 64-bit or the 32-bit package, depending on your system.
+* Download and install the [MSYS2 installer](http://msys2.github.io), 64-bit package, depending on your system.
 * Open the MSYS shell via the `MSYS2 Shell` shortcut
 * Update packages using pacman:

         pacman -Syuu

 * Exit the MSYS shell using Alt+F4
-* Edit the properties for the `MSYS2 Shell` shortcut changing "msys2_shell.bat" to "msys2_shell.cmd -mingw64" for 64-bit builds or "msys2_shell.cmd -mingw32" for 32-bit builds
+* Edit the properties for the `MSYS2 Shell` shortcut changing "msys2_shell.bat" to "msys2_shell.cmd -mingw64"
 * Restart MSYS shell via modified shortcut and update packages again using pacman:

         pacman -Syuu